 Hello, and welcome to Astro-Landscapes.com!

-This website is dedicated to both nightscape photography and traditional landscape photography.
-Its goal is to help viewers appreciate the natural world in all its beauty, and to help photographers create stunning imagery of the great outdoors, …without having to “fake it” in Photoshop.
+This website is dedicated to nightscape photography, traditional landscape photography, and time-lapse photography.
+Hopefully the images you see here will help you appreciate the natural world in all its beauty, .
+Also, the goal of this website is to help photographers create stunning imagery of the great outdoors, …without having to “fake it” in Photoshop.

 This website began, as its name implies, with the intention of being exclusively dedicated to astro-landscape photography, or images captured at night in general.
 However, I quickly realized that what I’m truly passionate about is not only night photography, but all types of photography that involve a special element of planning, alignment of subjects, (both astronomical and earth-bound) and other rare events in the natural world.
 Basically, anything that could take a viewer’s breath away yet still be an entirely real, naturally occurring phenomenon.

 Because, unfortunately, if I had to describe the collective trend in outdoor / landscape photography today with just one phrase it would be “eye candy”.
 Social media is causing our attention spans to get shorter, and also feeding our need for shallow attention in the form of “likes” and mere traffic.

 This is resulting in an anything-goes attitude among photographers towards both capture and post-production techniques.